Sponsored by Whole Foods Market

 The Association of Zoos and Aquariums defines animal enrichment as, “a dynamic process for enhancing animal environments within the context of the animals’ behavioral biology and natural history.”
 For animal care staff at the Milwaukee County Zoo, this translates into finding unique and safe ways to encourage animals to show their natural behaviors; keeping their minds active and healthy, and ultimately enhancing their overall welfare.
 A variety of enrichment stations will be located in the Zoo’s pachyderm mall, displaying and explaining the five different types of enrichment, and how the keepers use these techniques to keep the animals active and healthy.

 The five types of enrichment used at the Milwaukee County Zoo include:

-Also, zookeepers will present talks throughout the day, in the different animal areas, showing a variety of the items used for enrichment.
-Some of the animals that will be featured include: gorillas, elephants, octopus, meerkats, hippos, and straw-colored fruit bats, to mention a few.
+Also, many zookeeper chats will be presented throughout the day, in the different animal areas, showing a variety of the items used for enrichment.
+Some of the animals that will be featured include: grizzly bears, snow leopards, snakes, siamangs, Humboldt penguins and red-ruffed lemurs, to mention a few.

 Activities visitors can join in include: foraging like an orangutan (search for a treat in a tub of shredded material), stimulating senses with a scent game (guess the scent in containers which are used to stimulate the big cats), experiencing a Zoo exhibit like an animal, seeing the various training tools used by keepers, and watching a video of our different training techniques.
 Guests can purchase enrichment items from Otto Environmental, or make a donation for items to be purchased at a later time by the zookeepers.
 Offerings will also include enrichment toys for sale for your own pets!

 Join us for this unique special event at the Zoo – activities are free with regular Zoo admission.
 For more information, contact the Zoo at 414.256.5466.